 For all certificates and keys, you can choose from a list of pre-loaded files.
-See page 22 below for information on managing certificates and keys in the Supervisor menu.

-Press the back arrow ( to return to editing the Temporary Profile.
+Press the back arrow (to return to editing the Temporary Profile.

-When you are done editing the Temporary Profile menu, press the back arrow ( to exit the wireless menu.
+When you are done editing the Temporary Profile menu, press the back arrow (to exit the wireless menu.